How to Prepare for A Networking Event: 5 Quick Tips

 We asked our Event Sales Coordinator, Gemma Cripps, who attended her first networking event, at the C&IT International Forum in Madrid, for essential and important pre-networking tips to help your event feel less overwhelming.

-Networking Tip #1: Connect with other attendees on LinkedIn beforehand!
+Networking Tip #1: Connect on LinkedIn before!

 Who remembers their first day at school?
 Wandering around the playground aimlessly and hoping your new best friend approaches you before lunchtime.
 Well, luckily for us, those days are no more!